cinnData/MLearning/12. Clustering/README.md

 ### *k*-means clustering

-The *k*-**means algorithm** searches for a set of $k$ centers such that the corresponding clusters have any of the mathematically equivalent properties:
+The *k*-**means algorithm** searches for a set of *k* centers such that the corresponding clusters have any of the mathematically equivalent properties:

 * The center is the average of the samples of the cluster.